arthas009/FTPClient-Server/README.md

 - shutil
 - os

-If you don't have Jupyter Notebook, copy and paste the codes into ney .py files and execute in another python IDE.
+If you don't have Jupyter Notebook, copy and paste the codes into new .py files and execute in another python IDE.

 ![Alt text](https://github.com/arthas009/FTPClient-Server/blob/master/New%20Bitmap%20Image.bmp)